Data Processing Agreement (“Agreement”)

 “Data Controller”, “Data Processor”, “Data Subject”, “Personal Data”, “Personal Data Breach”, and “Processing” shall have the same meaning as in the UK GDPR

 “Confidential Information” means all information, in whatever form, however disclosed, from one party to another that was not already in the public domain on completion of this Agreement

-2.1 Both the Health Organisation and the Manufacturer shall comply with all applicable Data Protection Laws in the Processing of the Health Organisations Personal Data.
+- Both the Contracting Authority and the Supplier shall comply with all applicable Data Protection Laws in the Processing of the Contracting Authority’s Personal Data.
 The Personal Data that may be processed includes:

 - Patient Name; Address; Postcode; Date of Birth; Sex; Gender; Racial/Ethnic Origin; NHS No.; Phone No.; Email Address and Health Data